Mental Health and Wellbeing

 based experience tailored to your area of interest

 peer mentor scheme from other students on the course

 UCAS Tariff: 112

 Why choose this course?

-This course is also available to study with a foundation year BA (Hons) Mental Health & Wellbeing (four years including foundation year) UCAS Code: 2C4B
+This course is also available to study with a foundation year BSc (Hons) Mental Health & Wellbeing (four years including foundation year) UCAS Code: 2C4B